isabelroses/website/content/im-not-mad-im-disappointed.md

 }
 ```

-Both of these `pkgs` are bad.
-Importing `nixpkgs` without a system will use
+Importing `nixpkgs` without a system will use `builtins.currentSystem` which is
-`builtins.currentSystem` which is impure, this means that it needs to use
+impure, this means that it needs to use information that may not be
-information that may not be reproducible like your system type.
-And the second
+reproducible like your system type.
-`pkgs` is explicit importing `nixpkgs` with `system`, which is not as
-preferable but not strictly speaking “bad”.
 Instead, consider writing:

 ```nix
 {